Ocean's Thirteen: Critical response

 In his review for New York, David Edelstein wrote, "As the plotting gets knottier, [Soderbergh]'s technique gets more fluid—the editing jazzier, the colors more luscious, the whip-pans more whizbang.
 It's all anchored by Clooney, looking impudent, roguish, almost laughably handsome."

 Manohla Dargis, in her review for The New York Times, wrote, "Playing inside the box and out, [Soderbergh] has learned to go against the grain while also going with the flow.
 In Ocean's Thirteen he proves that in spades by using color like Kandinsky and hanging a funny mustache on Mr. Clooney's luscious mug, having become a genius of the system he so often resists."

-In his review for the Chicago Sun-Times, Roger Ebert gave the film two and a half stars out of four, writing "Ocean's Thirteen proceeds with insouciant dialogue, studied casualness, and a lotta stuff happening, none of which I cared much about because the movie doesn't pause to develop the characters, who are forced to make do with their movie-star personas."
+In his review for the Chicago Sun-Times, Roger Ebert gave the film two-and-a-half stars out of four, writing, "Ocean's Thirteen proceeds with insouciant dialogue, studied casualness, and a lotta stuff happening, none of which I cared much about because the movie doesn't pause to develop the characters, who are forced to make do with their movie-star personas."

 Peter Bradshaw, in his review for The Guardian, wrote, "Sometimes we go to split-screen, and sometimes — whooaaa! — two of the split-screen frames are funkily showing the same thing.
 It is all quite meaningless.
 As if in an experimental novel by B. S. Johnson, the scenes could be reshuffled and shown in any order and it would amount to the same thing.
 There is no human motivation and no romance."

-Home video release
+Home media

-Ocean's Thirteen was released on DVD and Blu-ray in November 2007.
+Ocean's Thirteen was released on DVD and Blu-ray on November 13, 2007.
+Additionally, a 4K Ultra HD Blu-ray release including a SteelBook edition was released on April 30, 2024.

 Future

-Possible sequel
+Potential sequel

-A sequel to Ocean's Thirteen had been discussed as a possibility, up until the death of Bernie Mac.
+A sequel to Ocean's Thirteen had been discussed as a possibility until the death of Bernie Mac.
 However, in June 2021, Don Cheadle revealed that Steven Soderbergh had been working on the concept of a sequel film.
-In July of the same year, Matt Damon also expressed interest in returning to the franchise, while stating that the project is up to Soderbergh.
+In July 2021, Matt Damon also expressed interest in returning to the franchise, while stating that the project is up to Soderbergh.

 Spin-off

-Ocean's 8, a spin-off of the Ocean's Trilogy films, was directed by Gary Ross and released in 2018.
-Sandra Bullock starred as Debbie Ocean, Danny Ocean's sister, opposite Cate Blanchett, Helena Bonham Carter, Anne Hathaway, Rihanna Fenty, Sarah Paulson, Mindy Kaling, and Nora "Awkwafina" Lum, as a team who takes part in a heist at the Met Gala.
+Ocean's 8, a spin-off of the Ocean's Trilogy films, is directed by Gary Ross and released in 2018.
+Sandra Bullock stars as Debbie Ocean, Danny Ocean's sister, opposite Cate Blanchett, Helena Bonham Carter, Anne Hathaway, Rihanna, Mindy Kaling, Sarah Paulson and Nora "Awkwafina" Lum, as a team who takes part in a heist at the Met Gala.